Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Abstract

 \section{Abstract}

-In recent years, explainability in machine learning has gained importance.
-In this context, counterfactual explanation (CE), which is an explanation method that uses examples, has attracted attention.
-However, it has been pointed out that CE is not robust when there are multiple machine-learning models with similar accuracy.
-These problems are important when using machine learning to make safe decisions.
-In this paper, we propose robust CEs that introduce a new viewpoint---Pareto improvement---and a method that uses multi-objective optimization to generate it.
-To evaluate the proposed method, we conducted experiments using both simulated and real data.The results demonstrate that the proposed method is both robust and practical.
-This study highlights the potential of ensuring robustness in decision-making by applying the concept of social welfare.
-We believe that this research can serve as a valuable foundation for various fields, including explainability in machine learning, decision-making, and action planning based on machine learning.
+{In recent years, explainability in machine learning has gained importance.
+In this context, counterfactual explanation (CE), {which presents the minimal change to input features required to alter a model's prediction to a desired target,} has attracted attention.
+However, it has been pointed out that CE is not robust when there are multiple machine-learning models with similar accuracy {(model multiplicity)}. {Since users should not be penalized by an arbitrary model choice, generating CEs that remain stable across models is essential for reliable decision-making under model multiplicity.} In this paper, we propose robust CEs that introduce a new viewpoint---Pareto improvement---and a method that uses multi-objective optimization to generate {them}.
+To evaluate the proposed method, we conducted experiments using both simulated and real data. {Real-data experiments on two domains---web search trend data with continuous features and educational intervention data with binary features---demonstrate that the proposed method produces robust CEs under model multiplicity and is applicable to diverse real-world settings.} This study highlights the potential of ensuring robustness in decision-making by applying the concept of social welfare.
+We believe that this research can serve as a valuable foundation for various fields, including explainability in machine learning, decision-making, and action planning based on machine learning.}